 Greater insight and integration of development activities lead to better and faster decision-making and also lessen the chances of discovering costly design conflicts during the build stage of a program.
 This is vital to the speed and efficiency with which space organizations produce solutions for a rapidly changing operational and threat environment.

 Complex systems and their capabilities have to serve a range of space missions and users.
 In the past, a sensing capability, for example, was typically optimized for a given satellite constellation using traditional engineering practices.

 Through technological advances in areas such as analytics and computing power, digital engineering helps teams evaluate a solution’s capabilities against multiple missions and user requirements.
 SAIC’s digital engineering performs trade studies, enabling us to assess a great number of variables to determine the configuration that produces the most balanced solution.

 We can now trade the combined effects of multiple payload types across multiple satellites in many and different constellations.
 This provides more resilient systems and greater mission assurance as well as systems that are more flexible to change with evolving mission needs.

-As a leading space systems engineering and integration services provider, SAIC sees digital engineering as a pivotal tool in realizing an integrated space enterprise and transforming how complex systems are conceived, designed, developed, and maintained.
+As a leading space systems engineering and integration services provider, SAIC sees digital engineering as a pivotal tool in realizing an integrated space enterprise and transforming how stakeholders conceive, design, develop, and maintain complex systems.
 It will help redefine system life cycles and the sustainability of our space national security and exploration objectives.